RyanGoslingsBugle/starter-hugo-academic/content/project/web-design/index.md

   focal_point: Smart
   preview_only: true
 ---
-# Web Design

-Some examples of commercial website development experience.

 # Paisley Book Festival

 Site design, implementation, and administration for a Scottish literary festival.
 Written in Python/Django.